The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Data

 Furthermore, \cite{cantielloFDS2021} matched the FDS $ugri$ photometric catalog with the spectroscopic samples of GCs in Fornax produced by \cite{schuberth2010} and the Fornax Cluster VLT Spectroscopic Survey \citep{pota2018}.
-In this way, 1342 spectroscopically confirmed GCs, the majority associated with NGC 1399, are labeled in the FDS catalog, of which 183 are sources with confirmation from the ACS Fornax Cluster Survey (ACSFCS) images, due to their marginally resolved appearances \citep{jordan2007}.
+In this way, 1342 spectroscopically confirmed GCs, the majority associated with NGC 1399, are labeled in the FDS catalog.
+Additionally, another 1921 sources are labeled as photometrically confirmed GCs due to their marginally resolved appearances in the ACS Fornax Cluster Survey (ACSFCS) images \citep{jordan2007}, located in other galaxies across the Fornax Cluster.
+As described in \cite{cantielloFDS2021}, these 1921 sources are selected from a cut on the probability of being a GC $p_{\rm GC} > 0.75$; see \cite{jordan2009} for a detailed definition of this probability measure.
+Still, of these photometrically confirmed GCs, 214 have $p_{\rm GC}$ below 95\%, 110 below 90\%, and only 23 below 80\%.
+Finally, \cite{chaturvedi2022} increased the number of spectroscopically confirmed GCs in the Fornax Cluster central region.
+Out of their catalog of confirmed GCs, 296 were previously unidentified in the catalog of all FDS sources from \cite{cantielloFDS2021}, hence we use FDS IDs to label them accordingly.
+In this work, we take into consideration all of the 1342 + 268 spectroscopically confirmed GCs, together with the 1921 photometrically confirmed ones, hereafter referred to as simply ``confirmed GCs''.

+As the scope of this paper is to compare the effects of different methods of transforming colors to identify GCs, rather than to select new GC candidates, we restrict our analysis to the sources found within the circular region with radius of 1 degree around NGC 1399, within which the photometric calibration across bands (and therefore colors) are the most homogeneous.
+This region contains all of the spectroscopically confirmed GCs mentioned above and a couple hundreds of the photometrically confirmed ones.
+See Figure~\ref{fig:spatialDistribution} for a visualization of the spatial distribution of the sources.
 Given the instrumental details of FDS and the distance to the Fornax Cluster ($\sim 19.3$ Mpc; \cite{anand2024}), GCs are point-like sources \citep{cantielloFDS2021}.
-In addition, 1921 sources are labeled as photometrically confirmed GCs from ACSFCS, located in other galaxies across the Fornax Cluster.
-As the scope of this paper values data homogeneity over spatial coverage and completeness, we consider only the 1342 spectroscopically confirmed GCs, with their FDS photometry, for the following analysis.
-These are found within a circular region with a radius of 1 degree around NGC 1399, thus not utilizing the entire the FDS catalog.
-See Figure~\ref{fig:spatialDistribution} for a visualization of the spatial distribution of the sources.